Zurich, Montana: Education

+It is in the Zurich Elementary School District and the Chinook High School District.
+The latter is a component of Chinook Public Schools.

-Zurich educates students from kindergarten through 8th grade.
+The Zurich school educates students from kindergarten through 8th grade.

 Transportation

 Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
 The nearest station is located in Havre, 31 mi to the west.

 Notable person

 Zurich is the birthplace of Mike Tilleman.